nrfconnect/sdk-nrf/doc/nrf/external_comp/memfault.rst

 Adding additional configuration files
 =====================================

-Memfault SDK requires the three files in the include path during the build process.
+Memfault SDK requires three files in the include path during the build process.
-You can avoid adding these user configuration files by disabling the :kconfig:option:`CONFIG_MEMFAULT_USER_CONFIG_ENABLE` option.
+You can avoid adding these user configuration files by disabling the :kconfig:option:`CONFIG_MEMFAULT_USER_CONFIG_ENABLE` Kconfig option.
 You can also skip these steps by enabling the :kconfig:option:`CONFIG_MEMFAULT_USER_CONFIG_SILENT_FAIL` option, even if the :kconfig:option:`CONFIG_MEMFAULT_USER_CONFIG_ENABLE` option is enabled.

-To add the user configuration files, create a new folder in your project called :file:`config` and add the following three files:
+To add the user configuration files, create a :file:`config` folder in your project and add the following three files:

 * :file:`memfault_platform_config.h` - Sets Memfault SDK configurations that are not covered by Kconfig options.
 * :file:`memfault_metrics_heartbeat_config.def` - Defines application-specific metrics.